Monterroso/OS/doc/project1.md

 # Task 1: Efficient Alarm Clock

 ## Data Structures and Functions
-struct semaphore sema
+struct semaphore sema;
-sema_init(&sema, 0)
+sema_init(&sema, 0);
 The above semaphore blocks and unblocks threads that call timer_sleep().

-struct list `sleep_times`
+struct list `sleep_times`;
-list_init(&`sleep_times`)
+list_init(&`sleep_times`)'
 This list holds the remaining time of each sleeping thread.

-int `floatEntry`(struct list * minHeap)
+int `floatEntry`(struct list * minHeap);
 This function takes in a list and floats the value located at the end of the list.
 Then, it returns final index of the value.

-void `sinkEntry`(struct list * minHeap)
+void `sinkEntry`(struct list * minHeap);
 This function replaces the 0th element of the minHeap, and restructures the heap so it follows the proper conventions.

 ## Algorithms
 #### Inside function `timer_sleep()`
 When a thread calls `timer_sleep`(), the number of ticks it will sleep for will be added to `sleep_times`.
 Then, `sema` will be downed to block the current thread.  `floatEntry` will be called on `sleep_times` and the returned index will be used to restructure the list contained by `sema` to match `sleep_times`.